redd-ravenn/stremio-catalog-providers/README.md

 - **RPDB integration**: A web service that provides movie and series posters along with ratings, enhancing the visual and informational aspects of the catalogs.

+- **Fanart integration**: Enhance the visual appeal of content by replacing titles with logos in the selected language or English by default, when available.

 - **Progressive scraping**: Prefetch upcoming content pages as you scroll to enhance loading times.
 Ensuring smooth and reliable performance.

 - **Customizable cache management**: